hackbots-3414/2018-Power-Up/README.md

 Alters SpeedPlan parameters

 Some speed parameters were changed so that the test chassis wouldn't get stuck in the carpet during testing.

+10/13/18
+SensorConfig.java and NavXThread.java
+Adds NavXThread class

+The NavXThread class collects NavX readings in a separate thread.